h2tc-roboticsx/H2TC/README.md

   * first follow the steps 1) and 2) in [How to Process](#•-how-to-process) to get the organized raw data.
   * then in step 3), customize your commands via available arguments as below to configure processing.
 You can check the code [`/src/process.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py) for more detail.
-  * design your own processing by diving into the processing technical detail [`/doc/processing_techdetails.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/processing_techdetails.md).
-This document explains how we deal with optitrack tracking data, hand gloves pose data as well as ZED RGBD data and how we do time alignment.
+  * design your own processing by diving into the processing technical details [`/doc/processing_techdetails.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/processing_techdetails.md).
+This document explains how we coordinate those multi-modal, cross-device data and how we do time alignment among them.

 |  Arguments   | Meanings  | Defaults |
 |  :----     | :----  | :----  |